Kushredoc/OpenAg-MVP/README.md

     - Right click on the file OpenAg-MVP-master.zip and select 'Extract Here', this will create a directory 'OpenAg-MVP-master that contains the files.
     - Drag the sub-directory 'OpenAg-MVP to the 'Documents' directory
     - Drag the sub-directory 'python' to the 'pi' directory
+    - if it does not already exist, create a sub-directory in OpenAg-MVP called "webcam".
+This will hold the camera images.
+If it does not exist, the cron job will fail.

 - Make webcam.sh executable
     - from the file manager, go to the /home/pi/Documents/OpenAg-MVP directory